Sources of Financial Aid

 Oklahoma Tuition Aid Grant (OTAG)

 OTAG is a need-based grant program for Oklahoma residents who attend eligible colleges, universities and career technology centers in Oklahoma.
 Awards are approved for full-time or part-time undergraduates.
 A student must be an Oklahoma resident, meet financial need criteria and be making financial aid satisfactory academic progress, not be in default or owe a grant repayment and pursing an eligible program.
 Eligibility is determined by the OTAG program, based on the information reported in the FAFSA.
-The OTAG deadline is March 1st.
+The OTAG deadline is December 1st.
 The Financial Aid Office must review and verify all eligibility criteria before finalizing awards.
 Students must be enrolled in a minimum of six credit hours each semester.
-Part-time (6-11 credit hours) awards are a maximum of $486 per semester.
-Full-time (12 or more credit hours) awards are a maximum of $500 a semester.
+Awards are a maximum of $500 a semester.
 Students are paid once each semester.
 Students who are not Oklahoma residents should check with their home state education agency to determine if they are eligible for a grant from their home state.

 Federal Direct Stafford Student Loan -Subsidized